 - Tap on the airplane icon to view your registered trip(s).

 - Tap on the trip you wish to edit or delete.

 - Swipe left to see the edit and delete buttons.

 - Edit or delete the applicable trip details (flight, accommodation, train, or ground transit) and tap save.

-Partial itineraries from BCD Travel, Egencia, HTT Travel, Milne Travel, OT&T Travel, Protravel, and Travel Collaborative automatically import into International SOS MyTrips and the Assistance App as long as you're the only person on the itinerary and your first name, last name, and email address match what you have in your MyTrips and Assistance App profile.
+Itineraries from BCD Travel, Egencia, Milne Travel, and Travel Collaborative automatically import into International SOS MyTrips and the Assistance App as long as you're the only person on the itinerary and your first name, last name, and email address match what you have in your MyTrips and Assistance App profile.